 It is vacation time and here are some super DVDs you can watch together as a family

 Courage, honour, decency, doing the right thing even when nobody’s watching....good movies are great teachers, especially since kids seldom forget what they see in a movie!
-Hollywood movies can be every mum's nightmare, but not all English movies are bad for your brood.
 Here are some sterling DVD movies you can watch together as a family.

-Ages 8-12: It’s character-building time!
-Children this age often watch their favourite movies over and over again, which makes movie-viewing a fabulous, pain-free way to reinforce positive messages.
-At this impressionable age, kids need to know that it isn’t unheard-of to be good.
-Counteract bratty influences with these wholesome family films.
+Ages 8-12: Children this age often watch their favourite movies over and over again, which makes movie-viewing a fabulous, pain-free way to reinforce positive messages.

-Charlie and The Chocolate Factory: A must-watch - the adorably sweet-natured, honest and polite Charlie Bucket and his poor but loving family are portrayed with great sincerity and realism.
-Common failings among contemporary children, such as over-competitiveness, materialism obesity and even TV addiction are targeted, and of course, there is a happy ending for the good boy!
+Charlie and The Chocolate Factory : A must-watch - the adorably sweet-natured, honest and polite Charlie Bucket and his poor but loving family are portrayed with great sincerity and realism.
+The film talks about the common failings among contemporary children, such as over-competitiveness, obesity and TV addiction.
+Of course, there is a happy ending for the good boy!